-Step 3 Configure the web reputation and anti-malware settings as necessary.
+Step 3 Configure settings as necessary.

 Setting Description Web Reputation Filtering Choose whether or not to enable Web Reputation Filtering.
 Adaptive Scanning Choose whether or not to enable Adaptive Scanning.
 You can only enable Adaptive Scanning when Web Reputation Filtering is enabled.
-Object Scanning Specify a maximum request/response size.
-Limits The Maximum Object Size value you specify applies to the entire size of requests and responses that might be scanned by security components on the Web Security appliance, such as the Cisco IronPort Data Security Filters or the Webroot scanning engine.
+File Reputation Filtering and File Analysis See Enabling File Reputation and Analysis Services, page 16-8.
+DVS Engine Object Specify a maximum request/response size.
+Scanning Limits The Maximum Object Size value you specify applies to the entire size of requests and responses that might be scanned by security components on the Web Security appliance, such as the Cisco IronPort Data Security Filters or the Webroot scanning engine.
 When an upload or download size exceeds this size, the security component may abort the scan in progress and may not provide a scanning verdict to the Web Proxy.
 Sophos Choose whether or not to enable the Sophos scanning engine.

-McAfee Choose whether or not to enable the McAfee scanning engine.
+Setting Description McAfee Choose whether or not to enable the McAfee scanning engine.
 When you enable the McAfee scanning engine, you can choose whether or not to enable heuristic scanning.
 Note Heuristic analysis increases security protection, but can result in false positives and decreased performance.
 Webroot Choose whether or not to enable the Webroot scanning engine.
 When you enable the Webroot scanning engine, you can configure the Threat Risk Threshold (TRT).
 The TRT assigns a numerical value to the probability that malware exists.
 Proprietary algorithms evaluate the result of a URL matching sequence and assign a Threat Risk Rating (TRR).
 This value is associated with the threat risk threshold setting.
 If the TRR value is greater than or equal to the TRT, the URL is considered malware and is passed on for further processing.
 Note Setting the Threat Risk Threshold to a value lower than 90 dramatically increases the rate of URL blocking and denies legitimate requests.
 Cisco strongly recommends maintaining the TRT default value of 90.
 The minimum value for a TRT setting is 51.